TechnicRBLX/999-991-MiniGame/README.md

 - .NET Framework (already included in Windows)

 ---
-Open PowerShell and navigate to the folder:

-cd "C:\Path\To\999-991-MiniGame"
+Download the 999minigame File

-Right Click and click run with Powershell
+Right Click on it and click run with Powershell

 ![image](https://github.com/user-attachments/assets/b09792c5-115f-4b7c-b7d0-82a081ca9cca)